 Hiding the sample.
 Clients encrypt their samples using a (semantically secure) homomorphic encryption scheme.
-Various schemes can be used, depending on the aggregate to be computed; Paillier [30] is our running example and it already enables most common aggregates.
-Paillier has the property that $E(a) \cdot E(b) = E(a+b)$, where E(a) denotes encryption of a under the public key, and the multiplication and addition are performed in appropriate groups.
+Various schemes can be used, depending on the aggregate to be computed; Paillier [32] is our running example and it already enables most common aggregates.
+Paillier has the property that $E(a) \cdot E(b) = E(a + b)$ , where E(a) denotes encryption of a under the public key, and the multiplication and addition are performed in appropriate groups.
 Using this setup, the server computes the desired aggregate on encrypted data; the only decrypted value the server sees is the final aggregate result (due to the SM, as described later in this section).

 It is important for the encryption scheme to be verifiable to prevent the SM from corrupting the decrypted aggregate result.
 That is, given the public key PK and a ciphertext E(a), when given a and some randomness r, the server can verify that E(a) was indeed an encryption of a using r, and there is no b such that E(a) could have been an encryption of b for some randomness.
 Also, the holder of the secret key should be able to compute r efficiently.
-Fortunately, Paillier has this property because it is a trapdoor permutation; computing r involves one exponentiation [30].
+Fortunately, Paillier has this property because it is a trapdoor permutation; computing r involves one exponentiation [32].

 Hiding the number of tuples.
 The server needs to receive a number of tuples that is independent of the actual number of tuples generated.
-The idea is to arrange that the clients will upload in total a constant number of tuples, $U{\rm id}$, for each aggregate id. $U{\rm id}$ is a publicly-known value, usually an upper bound on the number of clients generating tuples, and computed based on historical estimates of how many clients participate in the aggregate. \$9 explains how to choose $U{\rm id}$.
+The idea is to arrange that the clients will upload in total a constant number of tuples, $U{id}$ , for each aggregate id. $U{id}$ is a publicly-known value, usually an upper bound on the number of clients generating tuples, and computed based on historical estimates of how many clients participate in the aggregate. §9 explains how to choose $U{id}$ .

-The difficulty with uploading $U{\rm id}$ in total is that clients do not know how many other clients pass through the same sample point, and any synchronization point may itself become a point of leakage for the number of clients.
+The difficulty with uploading $U{id}$ in total is that clients do not know how many other clients pass through the same sample point, and any synchronization point may itself become a point of leakage for the number of clients.

-Assuming that there are no trusted parties (i.e., everyone tries to learn the number of tuples generated), under a reasonable formalization of our specific practical setting, the problem of hiding the number of tuples can be reduced to a simple distributed algorithms problem which is shown to be impossible (as presented in a longer version of our paper at http://nms.csail.mit.edu/ projects/privacy/).
+Assuming that there are no trusted parties (i.e., everyone tries to learn the number of tuples generated), under a reasonable formalization of our specific practical setting, the problem of hiding the number of tuples can be reduced to a simple distributed algorithms problem which is shown to be impossible (as we show in Appendix A).
 For this reason, we use a party called the smoothing module (SM) that clients use to synchronize and upload a constant number of tuples at each aggregate.
 The SM will also perform the final decryption of the aggregate result.
-The trust requirement on the SM is that it does not decrypt more than one value for the server per aggregate and it does not leak the actual number of tuples.
+The trust requirement on the SM is that it does not leak the actual number of tuples.
 Although the impossibility result provides evidence that some form of trust is needed for SLP, we do not claim that hiding the number of tuples would remain impossible if one weakened the privacy guarantees or altered the model.
 However, we think our trust assumption is reasonable, as we explain in §8: a malicious SM has limited effect on privacy (it does not see the timing, origin, and identifier of client tuples) and virtually no effect on aggregate results (it cannot decrypt an incorrect value or affect accountability).
 Moreover, the SM has light load, and can be distributed on clients ensuring that most aggregates have our full guarantees.
 For simplicity, we describe the SLP protocol with one SM and subsequently explain how to distribute it on clients.